mkstp/tukey/index.md

 ### The Repeat Key

 The repeat key decouples same finger bigrams from all double letter bigrams with the exception of 'AA' and 'QQ' which require extra left pinky finger motion.
-This key will store and repeat any previous action inputted to the keyboard, which means it also works for macros like copy/paste and other shortcuts.
+This key will repeat any previous action inputted to the keyboard, which means it also works for macros like copy/paste and other shortcuts.
 With it, you will find that your fingers glide over the keyboard when typing words like 'difficult' or 'successful' instead of what would normally feel like a game of hop scotch with your hands.
 The QMK implementation for the key can be found [here](https://gist.github.com/NotGate/3e3d8ab81300a86522b2c2549f99b131)

 ### O L R and T